x032205/svelte-qrcode/README.md

 There are four properties you can set for the logo:

+- `base64Image`: base64-encoded logo image.
+If it's an empty string (`''`) or undefined, it will be ignored.
+Use this property instead of `logoPath` for faster logo loading times.
+There is no validation of the base64 encoding; ensure it is valid

-- `logoPath`: The path to the logo image, which can be either a local path or a URL.
+- `logoPath`: The path to the logo image can be either a local path or a URL.
 Typically, the logo file is located in the static folder.
-If the path is incorrect or undefined (`''`), the logo will not be displayed
+If the path is incorrect or undefined, the logo will not be displayed.
+It uses the Fetch API to load the image; therefore, if the URL is external, it must be CORS-enabled.
+Note that there may be a slight delay in loading the image
 - `logoBackgroundColor`: Background color of the logo (in hexadecimal color or "transparent").
-If it's an empty string (`''`), the background will default to the QR code's `backgroundColor` property
+If it's an empty string (`''`) or undefined, the background will default to the QR code's `backgroundColor` property
 - `logoPadding`: The padding around the logo in pixels.
-The default is 4 pixels
+The default value is 4 pixels
 - `logoSize`: The size of the logo as a percentage of the QR code's size.
-The default is 15% of the QR code size
+The default value is 15% of the QR code size

-**Note:** It is recommended that the QR Code error correction level be set to M or higher to ensure the QR code remains readable with the logo.
+**Note:** It is recommended that the QR Code error correction level (`errorCorrection`) be set to `M` or higher to ensure the QR code remains readable with the logo.

 **Tested with:** .svg, .png, .jpeg, .gif & .webp.
 May work with other formats as well.